-Netscape Directory Console, you can select the Configuration tab, then select the "Database" object, then the Passwords tab, and change the Password encryption field.
+Netscape's default is SHA (Secure Hash Algorithm) encryption.
+With the Netscape Directory Console, you can select the Configuration tab, then select the "Database" object, then the Passwords tab, and change the Password encryption field.

 Step 6.
 Index important entries for better performance.